WICC-FM

-WFOX (95.9 FM) is a radio station broadcasting a talk radio format, simulcast with WICC (600 AM).
+WICC-FM (95.9 FM) is a radio station broadcasting a talk radio format, simulcast with WICC (600 AM).
 Licensed to Southport, Connecticut, the station is owned by Connoisseur Media and serves the Greater Bridgeport area.
-The WFOX studios are located on Wheelers Farms Road in Milford, and its transmitter is located on Rockmeadow Road in Norwalk.
+The WICC-FM studios are located on Wheelers Farms Road in Milford, and its transmitter is located on Shirley Street in Norwalk.

 History

-WFOX signed on in 1966 as WDRN.
+WICC-FM signed on in 1966 as WDRN.

 In 1976, it changed its call letters to WLYQ, meaning "We Like You".
 Branded "Q96", it carried a Top 40 format.